ghc-proposals/ghc-proposals/proposals/0000-template.rst

     NumberRepr    :: Type Number
     BooleanRepr   :: Type Boolean

-The first issue is that the names of the promoted constructors are derived from the declared constructors by prepending ``'``.
+The first issue is the collection of type synonyms, one for each constructor.
-To get the names we actually want, we have to use type synonyms, one per constructor.
-These add nothing but clutter to the program.
+They provide proper names for the promoted types, which has a number of
+benefits:

+- we can refer to the types in export lists,
+- we get an ambiguity error if another module happens to define a type with the same name,
+- we can refer to the types from other modules without having to enable ``{-# DataKinds #-}``

 The second issue is that the value constructors introduced by ``Universe`` are unused, but still clutter up the name space.
 As a result,